 NOTE: This property is a dictionary, rather than simply an array of rule objects, to facilitate looking up the rule associated with each result object (§3.17) by means of the result's ruleId property (§3.17.2) or ruleKey property (§3.17.3).

+richMessageMimeType property

+A run object MAY contain a property named richMessageMimeType whose value is a string that specifies the MIME type [RFC2045] of all rich text message properties (§3.10.3) in the run.
+If this property is absent, its value SHALL be taken to be "text/markdown;variant=GFM".
+[RFC7763] defines the "text/markdown" media type, and [RFC7764] registers "GFM" as the value of the variant parameter which specifies GitHub-Flavored Markdown [GFM].

+For a discussion of the security implications of expressing rich messages in GFM, see §3.10.3.

 properties property